CSDUMMI/Ideas/Stable-Coin.md

 Here, in the last line of the `transfer` function, the magic ( I hope ) happens.
-Because the receiver doesn't receive a the same amount of tokens the sender sent him, but rather he gets the amount multiplied by the exchange rate with the compared currency.
+Because the receiver doesn't receive the same amount of tokens the sender sent him, but rather he gets the amount multiplied by the exchange rate with the compared currency.
 What I want to achive with this is best explained with an